-The DB Group uses the value-at-risk approach to derive quantitative measures for trading book market risks under normal market conditions.
+The DB Group uses the value-at-risk approach to derive quantitative measures for market risks.
 The Group's value-at-risk figures play a role in both internal and external (regulatory) reporting.
-For a given portfolio, value-at-risk measures the potential future loss (in terms of market value) that, under normal market conditions, will not be exceeded with a defined confidence level in a defined period.
+For a given portfolio, value-at-risk measures the potential future loss (in terms of market value) that will not be exceeded with a defined confidence level in a defined period.
 The value-at-risk for a total portfolio represents a measure of diversified market risk (aggregated using pre-determined correlations) in that portfolio.